barryclark/jekyll-now/orthoblender.md

 <p>
 Tables are organized by reference to individual protein coding genes.</p>
 <p>
-<b></b>Enter a <a href="https://raw.githubusercontent.com/clairemcwhite/clairemcwhite.github.io/master/humanProteomeDetails.tsv"> proteome Uniprot Accession </a> to pull a table of orthologs to that protein.<br> ex.
+<b></b>Enter a <a href="https://raw.githubusercontent.com/clairemcwhite/clairemcwhite.github.io/master/humanProteomeDetails.tsv"> Uniprot Accession </a> to pull a table of orthologs to that protein.<br> ex.
 P00395</b>
 </p>
 </div>